-In 2019, USPS ® Operation Santa has gone online, with 2 Branches accepting walk-in volunteers (New York City & Chicago)
+In 2019, USPS ® Operation Santa has gone online, with 2 Branches still accepting walk-in volunteers (New York City & Chicago)

 ONLINE LETTER ADOPTION

-Volunteers across the nation will be able to read and adopt letters online, and send their gifts directly to kids and families from any of 19,000 postal branches by December 20th, for delivery in time for Christmas.
+Volunteers across the nation will be able to read and adopt letters online, and send their gifts directly to kids and families from any of 19,000 postal branches.

 HOW CAN I FIND A POSTAL BRANCH OFFERING THE “LABEL SCANNING” SERVICE, WHERE I CAN MAIL MY GIFTS?

-To find a post office that will accept the special address label you printed out along with the Santa letter you adopted online, follow these steps:
+To find a post office that will accept the coded address label you printed out along with the Santa letter you adopted online, follow these steps:

 - Under Filtered by, select Post OfficesTM in the drop-down menu.